bduvenhage/bduvenhage.github.io/_posts/2019-04-30-memory-bank_making-fire-and-water.md

 <img src="/assets/images/demoscene_fire.gif" width="600" />

 ## Doom Fire
 Doom style fire can be created by having a heat source that is propagated up while being randomly extinguised and scattered.
-I generate one more random number than the [method recently documented by FABIEN SANGLARD](http://fabiensanglard.net/doom_fire_psx/), but it is almost as fast as the simple fire above.
+I generate one more random number than the [method recently documented by Fabien Sanglard](http://fabiensanglard.net/doom_fire_psx/), but it is almost as fast as the simple fire above.

 <img src="/assets/images/demoscene_doom_fire.gif" width="600" />